 - “Many of our positions require an advanced degree and we just don’t see enough women and minorities who have this formal level of education.”

 - “We only hire from the best.
 From the best schools.
 From the best competitors.
 From the best industries.
 But we also screen for organizational fit.
 Those that are lucky enough to be hired by us need to adjust to our culture – or leave.”

 - “People simply don’t understand the pressure we’re operating under at our organization.
 We need to get people in here who can hit the ground running and who know how to tough it out.
 We just don’t have time to deal with all this ‘touchy feely’ stuff.”

-Lastly, in their quest to deliver results, leaders sometimes turn a blind eye to how they may be complicit in supporting discrimination and harassment, choosing to take an approach of “I don’t see color or gender.”
+Lastly, in their quest to deliver results, leaders sometimes turn a blind eye to how they may be complicit in supporting discrimination and harassment at work, choosing to take an approach of “I don’t see color or gender.”
 Unfortunately, this approach can often result in the leader alienating members of the team because they have chosen to not become aware of an individual or group’s unique needs.
 As one great former leader shared with me, “Steve, if you don’t see color or gender or nationality, you don’t know who’s on your team.”
 His point was spot on.
-Rather than believing leaders should be “color blind” his advice to me was exactly the opposite.
+Rather than believing leaders should be “color-blind” his advice to me was exactly the opposite.
 Learn about what matters to the people on your team – their motivators, their desires, their sensitivities.
-Only by doing so can you truly be their champion as well as guardian when it comes to issues of harassment or discrimination.
+Only by doing so can you truly be their champion as well as guardian when it comes to issues of harassment or discrimination in the workplace.